top of page

 So, the new process is: (1) national registry of employment determines the number of jobs that foreign immigrants are needed to fulfill, (2) cooperation between nations for in-person visa registrations verifies backgrounds and prevents illegal border crossings, (3) automated interview system prescreens foreign workers for valid visas and skill knowledge prior to consideration for employment, and (4) if accepted for a job, immigrants may enter the country legally.

-Asylum requests are likewise handled in similar manner otherwise the situation would not be any different than today where immigrants are permitted into the country without first verifying their need or employment opportunity (education/skill set), which won't help their situation.
+Asylum requests will be handled in similar manner otherwise the situation would not be any different than today where immigrants are permitted into the country without first verifying their need or employment opportunity (education/skill set), which won't help their situation.

-Overall, a federally-mandated automated employment system will help prevent illegal border crossings, while at the same time, be fair and just to all immigrants who wish to become American citizens.
+Overall, the two procedures of in-person visa applications along with a federally-mandated automated interview system will help prevent illegal border crossings, while at the same time be fair and just to all immigrants who wish to become citizens of the country.

 bottom of page